quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Peer Denial of Service {#useless}

-QUIC and TLS both contain messages that have legitimate uses in some contexts, but that can be abused to cause a peer to expend processing resources without having any observable impact on the state of the connection.
+QUIC and TLS both contain frames or messages that have legitimate uses in some contexts, but that can be abused to cause a peer to expend processing resources without having any observable impact on the state of the connection.

 Messages can also be used to change and revert state in small or inconsequential ways, such as by sending small increments to flow control limits.